rsyslog/rsyslog/source/configuration/modules/imtcp.rst

 Module Parameters
 ^^^^^^^^^^^^^^^^^

+Note: parameter names are case-insensitive.

 .. function:: AddtlFrameDelimiter <Delimiter>

    This directive permits to specify an additional frame delimiter for Multiple receivers may be configured by specifying $InputTCPServerRun multiple times.
 This is available since version 4.3.1, earlier versions do NOT support it.

 .. function:: DisableLFDelimiter on/off